ronrise/stationeers-deepmining-map/README.md

 https://github.com/aproposmath/stationeers-deepmining-map

 ### improvements
-Updated to use vite and add docker support.
+- Updated to use vite and add docker support.
-Code updated to typeScript.
+- Code updated to typeScript.
+- tailwindcss added for styling.

 Running Stationeers Deep Mining Map in Docker
 ```shell